-Written and directed by Jeffrey A. Brown (shorts: Sulfuric; The Wooden Box) making his feature debut, the movie stars Noah Le Gros (A Score to Settle; Depraved), Liana Liberato, Jake Weber (The Haunting of Molly Hartley; Dawn of the Dead; Wendigo) and Maryanne Nagel (Clown Town; The Russian Bride).
+Written and directed by Jeffrey A. Brown (The Unheard; shorts: Sulfuric; The Wooden Box) making his feature debut, the movie stars Noah Le Gros (A Score to Settle; Depraved), Liana Liberato, Jake Weber (The Haunting of Molly Hartley; Dawn of the Dead; Wendigo) and Maryanne Nagel (Clown Town; The Russian Bride).

 Hoping to reignite their relationship, Emily (Liana Liberato) and Randall (Noah Le Gros) arrive at his family’s weekend getaway.
 However, it seems Randall’s father also told another older couple Mitch (Jake Weber) and Jane (Maryanne Nagel) that they could use it.
 They all agree to share the home and soon enjoy an indulgent night of partying.

 Unfortunately, the two couples wake up to a living nightmare of apocalyptic proportions.
 Something is infecting the water and a bank of fog is making its way ashore…